How To Be Outdoorsy

 As silly as it may sound it is a lot easier to find outdoor friends if you look like an outdoor person.
 It is a very real social signal to look like the kind of person that you want to be.

 Take pictures of your adventures and post them on social media

 Buy some decent gear and actually use it

-Learn the diction of the activity.
-For example, in mountain biking, being able to use terms like “berm”, “shred”, “gnarly, and “loam” in an English sentence helps with your street cred.
+Learn the slang.
+For example, in mountain biking, being able to use terms like “berm”, “shred”, and “loam” in an English sentence helps with your street cred.
 Just don’t overdo it.

 Wild Tip: At all costs try and avoid being the classic newbie.
 Across all sports and disciplines, you can always spot em’.
 Everything bit of gear is brand-new, overkill, top of the line, with the tags freshly removed.
 It's fine to go all-in like that but because I care about you, I want to help keep you from walking around with a metaphorical paper “dweeb” sign on your back.
 No one wants to be a dweeb.

 Step No. 6: Join the cause